 1938 FIFA World Cup, France

 Italy retained the championship in 1938.
-Italy beating Hungary 4–2 in the final match.
-Vittorio Pozzo was coach of this team and Italy win two times under the same coach in 1934 and 1938.
+Italy beat Republic of Hungary 4-2 in the final match.
+Vittorio Pozzo was the coach of this team and Italy won two times under the same coach in the 1934 FIFA World Cup and 1938 FIFA World Cup.

 1938 FIFA World Cup, France